sib-swiss/sparql-editor/README.md

 </div>

-A standard web component to easily deploy a user-friendly [SPARQL](https://www.w3.org/TR/sparql12-query/) query editor for one or more endpoints.
-Built on the popular [YASGUI editor](https://github.com/zazuko/Yasgui), it provides context-aware autocomplete for classes and predicates based on the content of the endpoints.
+A user-friendly [SPARQL](https://www.w3.org/TR/sparql12-query/) query editor built on the popular [YASGUI editor](https://github.com/zazuko/Yasgui), it provides context-aware autocomplete for classes and predicates based on the content of the endpoints, as well as query examples.

+Use it directly for any endpoint at **[sib-swiss.github.io/sparql-editor](https://sib-swiss.github.io/sparql-editor)**.

-The editor retrieves metadata about the endpoints by directly querying them, so all that is needed is to generate and upload some metadata to each endpoints, and it works on top of any triplestore without configuration needed.
+The editor retrieves metadata about the endpoints by directly querying them, or searching in the SPARQL service description.
+So all that is needed is to generate and upload some metadata to each endpoints, and it works on top of any triplestore without configuration needed.
 Reducing the need for complex infrastructure, while making your SPARQL endpoints easier to query for users and machines.

-> [!TIP]
->
-> 👆️ **Try it** with [SIB](https://www.sib.swiss/) endpoints, such as UniProt and Bgee, at **[sib-swiss.github.io/sparql-editor](https://sib-swiss.github.io/sparql-editor)**
+You can also redeploy it for a specific endpoint, or set of endpoints using the standard web component documented below,

+## 🪄 Features

 - **✨ Autocomplete possibilities for properties and classes** are automatically pulled from the endpoints based on the [VoID description](https://www.w3.org/TR/void/) present in the triplestore.
 The suggested properties are contextually filtered based on the class of the subject at the cursor's position, and are aware of `SERVICE` clauses, ensuring relevant autocompletion even in federated queries.
 Checkout the [`void-generator`](https://github.com/JervenBolleman/void-generator) project to automatically generate VoID description for your endpoint.